KleberVales/solid-from-zero-to-hero/README.md

 By applying this principle, you will automatically be writing cleaner and more maintainable code!
 If you are interested in this subject, I recommend reading about best practices for writing impeccable code.

+**2. OCP — Open-Closed Principle:**

+Open-Closed Principle — Objects or entities should be open for extension but closed for modification; that is, when new behaviors and features need to be added to the software, we should extend and not modify the original source code.

+**3. LSP— Liskov Substitution Principle:**

+Liskov Substitution Principle — A derived class must be substitutable for its base class.